-"See Something...Sav Something" Program
+"See Something...Say Something" Program

 Inaugurated in the Fall of 2007, the Department's "See Something...Say Something" Program was adopted.
 The program utilizes the entire campus community to be the eyes and ears of the Public Safety Department.
 In response to the war on terrorism and the tragic shooting incident at Virginia Tech in the Spring of 2007, the campus community is encouraged to report suspicious activity, packages, persons etc. to the Public Safety Office for investigation.
-Reporting persons may call the Public Safety Office emergency number directly at (718) 951-5511 or extension 5444 while on campus or if they prefer to remain anonymous, they can call the "Anonymous Reporting Hot Line" at (718) 951-4628.
+Reporting persons may call the Public Safety Office directly at 718-951-5511 or use one of the emergency extension numbers 5444 or 5445, while on campus, or if they prefer to remain anonymous, they can call the "Anonymous Reporting Hot Line" at 718-951-4628.
 All information received will remain confidential.
 Persons are requested to report suspicious activity or persons even if they have doubts about the information or observations.
 "If it is nothing...it will be nothing".